mkostrun/UBASIC-PLUS/README.md

 - End of line characters *'\n'* and *';'*

-- config.h , configuration which allows user to select which of the features below (if any) they want in their uBasic build.
+- config.h , allows user to select which of the features below (if any) they want in their uBasic build.

 - Fixep point floats are implemented through Fixed Point Math Library for C